-The Reinert Center for Transformative Teaching and Learning enhances the quality of undergraduate and graduate education by offering two certificates for full- and part-time graduate students, faculty, and teaching staff: the Foundations Certificate and the more comprehensive Principles Certificate.
+The Reinert Center for Transformative Teaching and Learning enhances the quality of undergraduate and graduate education by offering a certificate in Principles of University Teaching Skills for full- and part-time graduate students, faculty, and teaching staff.

 The Principles Certificate can be earned by participating in 15 Effective Teaching Credits, which include a variety of pedagogically-focused activities offered on a regular basis by the Reinert Center, as well as creating a professional teaching portfolio.
 Because this certificate is extensive, and is the result of an ongoing process of reflection, participants are required to allow a minimum of two semesters to complete it.
 Certificates are awarded twice a year, at the fall and spring semester Certificate Ceremonies.